yutre021/IA/README.md

 <img src="assets/backpropagation.png" alt="Texto alternativo" width="2000">

 - There are Common activation functions like > Sigmoid (Logistic function) [Sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function), TanH(Hyperbolic tangent) [TanH](https://en.wikipedia.org/wiki/Hyperbolic_function#Hyperbolic_tangent), ReLu(rectified linear unit) [RedLu](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) and [sofmat](https://en.wikipedia.org/wiki/Softmax_function)

+- To see what to choose to plot a data [Data](https://www.data-to-viz.com/#heatmap),

 # 1. Activation Functions
 Activation functions introduce non-linearity into the network, allowing it to learn complex patterns.
 During backpropagation, the derivative of the activation function is used to compute the gradient.